-STAMARIL is indicated for active immunisation against yellow fever in persons:
+STAMARIL is indicated for active immunization against yellow fever in persons:

-- travelling to, passing through or living in an area where there is a persisting or periodical risk of yellow fever transmission, - travelling to any country that requires an International Certificate of Vaccination for entry (which may or may not depend on the previous itinerary), - handling potentially infectious materials (e.g. laboratory personnel).
+- travelling to, passing through or living in an area where there is a current or periodic risk of yellow fever transmission. - travelling to any country that requires an International Certificate of Vaccination for entry (which may or may not depend on the previous itinerary), - handling potentially infectious materials (e.g. laboratory personnel).